 Greenspan Is The Chief Operating Officer

 In the early 1980’s, while working for Vital Software Company in New York City, Allocca began conceptualizing a service that would make businesses amore efficient and profitable.

-“I saw an untapped market in older workers,” Allocca said the ones who were getting laid off.
+In addition, “I saw an untapped market in older workers,” Allocca said.
 The ones who had lots of professional experience.”

-After a promotion to Vice President of Marketing in Vital’s technical writing division excluded an increase in salary or bonuses, Allocca made the decision to go it alone.
+In addition, after a promotion to Vice President of Marketing in Vital’s technical writing division excluded an increase in salary or bonuses, Allocca made the decision to go alone.

-Although Allocca and Greenspan, an attorney, were both seasoned professionals with sizeable incomes, the challenges of launching a new business were daunting.
+Although seasoned professionals, Allocca and Greenspan, an attorney with sizeable incomes, the challenges of launching a new business were daunting.

 Through EDC, Allocca answered the need for technical expertise by providing companies with writers (or “consultants”) to convert their programs into lucid prose.